-Jungian Analysis and therapist services in the Harley Street, Mayfair, Knightsbridge & Chelsea area of central London, the Bermondsey, Southwark & London Bridge areas, and Colchester in Essex.
+Jungian Analysis and Analytical Psychologist services in the Harley Street, Mayfair, Knightsbridge & Chelsea area of central London, Southwark & London Bridge, and Colchester in Essex.

 The Jungian approach focusses on the issues facing the client - where dreams, images, and analysis can provide a clear pathway forward.
 This treatment option is deeply personal and while not focused on the past, the influences of the past can be identified to help the client move forward with the assistance of a trained analyst and therapist, and overcome challenges and obstacles in the current time and life experiences as well as in the future.